Student Grievances, Academic Concerns, and Complaints

 If the informal mediation mentioned above failed, the student should compose and submit to the Vice Dean of the School a written statement documenting the grievance and should also include a description of the remedy sought.
 This should be done no later than 30 working days after the end of the semester in which the grievance occurred.

 The Vice Dean will review the complaint to determine if a grievance hearing is warranted.
-If so, the Vice Dean will convene an ad hoc committee consisting of the Assistant Dean for Graduate Student Affairs (graduate students) or the Associate Dean of Student Affairs (undergraduate students), who acts as chair; a faculty member chosen by the Vice Dean; and a student chosen by one of the student councils (an undergraduate or a graduate student to correspond to the status of the student grieving).
+If so, the Vice Dean will convene an ad hoc committee consisting of the Associate Dean for Graduate Student Affairs (graduate students) or the Associate Dean of Student Affairs (undergraduate students), who acts as chair; a faculty member chosen by the Vice Dean; and a student chosen by one of the student councils (an undergraduate or a graduate student to correspond to the status of the student grieving).

 The faculty member is given the student’s letter of complaint and invited to submit a written response.
 The Committee reviews both statements and is given access to any other written documents relevant to the complaint.
 It will normally interview both the grievant and the faculty member and may, at its discretion, ask others to provide testimony.
 The merits of the grievance are evaluated within the context of University and Engineering school policy.